online-picket-line/opl-browser-plugin/README.md

 const DEFAULT_API_BASE_URL = 'https://your-instance.com';
 ```

+## Extension Updates

+The extension includes an automatic update notification system:

+- **Automatic Checks**: Checks for new versions once every 24 hours
+- **GitHub Integration**: Fetches latest releases from the official repository
+- **Update Notifications**: Shows a banner in the popup when updates are available
+- **One-Click Updates**: Click "Update Now" to go directly to the download page
+- **Dismissible**: Dismiss update notifications for specific versions

+For more details about the update mechanism, see [UPDATE_MECHANISM.md](UPDATE_MECHANISM.md).

 ## Privacy

-- The extension only communicates with the configured API endpoint
+- The extension only communicates with the configured API endpoint and GitHub (for update checks)
 - No personal browsing data is collected or transmitted
 - All data is stored locally in your browser
 - The extension only activates when visiting sites associated with labor actions
+- Update checks use public GitHub API with no authentication required

 ## Contributing